evnbr/bindery/docs/getting-started.md

 </script>
 {% endhighlight %}

-Keep in mind, your browser won't fetch content from a different URL, because that wouldn't be secure.
-So make sure your page is on server if this doesn't work.
-(Not sure?
-If the URL says `file://`, you aren't using a server).
+Keep in mind, your browser won't fetch content from a different web server (since that wouldn't be secure).
+Make sure you're loading both your current file and your content file from a web server.
+(Tip: If the URL says `file://`, you aren't using a server).

 ### Preparing Content